arangodb/docs/3.12/appendix-deprecated.md

 detailed information about breaking changes before upgrading.
 {% endhint %}

+- **Standalone Agency and Agency HTTP API**:
+  The Standalone Agency deployment type and the corresponding Agency HTTP API are no longer available starting with v3.12.

 - **Pregel features**:

   The following features have been deprecated or removed from Pregel in v3.11: